 - 2 tbsp poppy seeds

-- Then add the sugar, oil, sourdough starter, salt, seeds, and whole wheat flour.
+- Whisk together the honey, oil, sourdough starter, salt, seeds.

 - Remove dough from bowl.
 Grease the bowl.
 Return the dough to the bowl and flip the dough around so that all sides are greased.